jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 The following script depends on the [xsetwacom](xsetwacom "wikilink") get and set commands.
-The "Device name" for touch is found by using 'xinput list' as mentioned in the script comments.
+The "Device name" for touch is found by using 'xsetwacom list' as mentioned in the script comments.

     #!/bin/bash

     ## Get the "Device name" or ID number
-    ## for touch from 'xinput list'.
+    ## for touch from 'xsetwacom list'

     TOUCH_STATE=`xsetwacom get "Wacom ISDv4 Finger touch" touch` if [ "$TOUCH_STATE" == "on" ]